contactandyc/another-c-library/12_red_black_tree.md

      \
       (D2)

-B1 has one right child and it isn't red
+B1 has one right child, and it isn't red
 ```

 The rest of the erase method is to consider cases where the node being erased has two children.
 If the successor is to the right (it doesn't have any left children), it will replace the node to erase as usual.
 If the successor has a right child, then its child color will change to black (from red).
 We can be assured that the successor's right child is red because it is an only child.